davisk-34/davisk-34.github.io/README.md

 <details>
   <summary>Tech Comm Note 4: Don't write XML or HTML</summary>

  *Use a simple markup language like Markdown to expedite the creation process.
 These tools were specifically create to allow us to avoid writing native XML or HTML.
-They allow us to focus more of the content and less on the technical act of creating a webpage.*
+They allow us to focus more on the content and less on the technical act of creating a webpage.*
 </details>

 ### Step 4: Pick a Jekyll theme